MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Working with pictures in Word Layouts

 There are at least two things you should consider when adding pictures to your Word layout:

-1. Control how they fit into the layout (don't overflow),
+1. Control how they fit into the layout (don't overflow).
 2. Reduce report file size by compressing the pictures.

 #### Control how pictures fit into the layouts